Islandora-Collaboration-Group/islandora-sample-objects/README.md

 * PDF
 * VIDEO

-## Please contribute samples for these content models
+## Seeking contributions of samples for these content models

 * COMPOUND OBJECT
 * Disk Image